GameObjectFactory

 To all intents and purposes, a video is a standard Game Object, just like a Sprite.
 And as such, you can do all the usual things to it, such as scaling, rotating, cropping, tinting, making interactive, giving a physics body, etc.

 Transparent videos are also possible via the WebM file format.
-Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it will render in-game with full transparency.
+Providing the video file has been encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it will render in-game with full transparency.

 Autoplaying Videos